iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Introduction

 \section{Introduction}

-With rapid advances in science and technology, high-dimensional datasets (e.g., multispectral images and traffic-flow measurements) have become pervasive in practice and are naturally represented as tensors.
+With rapid advances in science and technology, high-dimensional datasets (e.g., multispectral images \cite{MSI1,MSI2,MSI3,MSI4} and traffic-flow measurements \cite{traffic1,traffic2,traffic3}) have become pervasive in practice and are naturally represented as tensors.
 A tensor extends the concept of a matrix to higher orders, with entries indexed by multiple (continuous or discrete) variables.
-Tensor decompositions are powerful tools for modeling and processing such high-order data, and their applications are ubiquitous in machine learning \cite{ml1,ml2,ml3}, signal processing \cite{sg1,sg2}, and much more.
+Tensor decompositions are powerful tools for modeling and processing such high-order data, and their applications are ubiquitous in machine learning \cite{ml3,ml2,tensorwang2024tensorized,ml1}, signal processing \cite{sg1,sg2}, and much more \cite{bai,muchmore2,muchmore1}.
 Conceptually akin to matrix factorization, tensor decomposition is the art of disassembling a multi-dimensional array into smaller factors \cite{TensorDecompositions}.
-Over the past decades, several prominent models have been established, including Tucker decomposition \cite{tuckerHitchcock1927, tucker1966some}, CANDECOMP/PARAFAC (CP) decomposition \cite{kolda2009tensor}, and tensor singular value decomposition (t-SVD) \cite{kilmer2013third}.
+Over the past decades, several prominent models have been established, including Tucker decomposition \cite{tuckerHitchcock1927, tucker1966some,tuckerzhang2025noisy}, CANDECOMP/PARAFAC (CP) decomposition \cite{kolda2009tensor,cpkiers2000towards}, tensor singular value decomposition (t-SVD) \cite{kilmer2011factorization,kilmer2013third}, and tensor network (TN) decompositions\cite{TNs1,TNs2,TNs3}.

-In recent years, numerous tensor network (TN) decompositions have been widely adopted in computational mathematics and numerical analysis, exhibiting superior properties such as extreme compression and efficient computation \cite{TNSbetter, TNSbetter2}.
-Among them, the tensor-train (TT) decomposition \cite{TT} stands out as a seminal milestone.
-TT factors an $N$th-order tensor into a sequence of multilinear products over a set of cores.
-Specifically, the first and last cores are matrices, while the remaining $N-2$ intermediate cores are third-order tensors, as illustrated in Fig.~\ref{fig:TNs}.
-Subsequently, the tensor ring (TR) decomposition \cite{TR} extends TT by replacing the boundary matrices with third-order cores and closing the chain via an additional circular contraction.
+TN decomposition factorizes an $N$-th order tensor into a set of low-order constituent tensors (referred to as cores), where tensor contractions characterize the algebraic interactions among these factors.
+This paradigm inherently facilitates exceptional data compression and high computational efficiency \cite{TNSbetter, TNSbetter2, TNSbetter3}.
+Among existing frameworks, the Tensor Train (TT) \cite{TT} and Tensor Ring (TR) \cite{TR} decompositions are characterized by chain and ring topologies, respectively.
+As a foundational milestone, TT decomposition represents an $N$-th order tensor as a sequence of multilinear products across a set of cores.
+Specifically, the terminal cores are constrained to matrices, while the intermediate $N-2$ cores are third-order tensors (as illustrated in Fig.~\ref{fig:TNs}).
+Subsequently, TR decomposition generalizes the TT structure by substituting the boundary matrices with third-order cores and imposing a cyclic contraction, thereby establishing a closed-loop topology.
+Moreover, recent studies \cite{qiu2024balanced} bridge tensor networks and traditional rank minimization by revealing intrinsic connections between TN ranks (e.g., TR rank) and balanced unfolding induced tensor nuclear norms.